Get insider access

 6.4 Phone Calls

 The Beats Studio Buds + are acceptable for phone calls.
 Their integrated mic does a decent job of capturing your voice, but it has difficulty separating speech from noise.
-That means if you need to take calls from places like a busy office, your voice can compete and even be drowned out by ambient noise.
-On the upside, these buds are equipped with an ANC system to help cut down a good amount of background sound.
+That means if you need to take calls from places like a busy office, your voice can be drowned out by noise around you.
+On the upside, these buds are equipped with an ANC system to help cut down a good amount of background sound, so you'll be able to hear anyone on the other end of the line.

 Pros